njulius/bootstrap/README.md

 3. `getATE()`

 `getATE()` returns the estimated treatment effect on the treated, using nearest-neighbor matching, for a given dataset.
-It takes as input a `N x 3` matrix, whose columns are (respectively) the covariate value, the treatment indicator (`0` or `1` only), and the outcome value.
+It takes as input an `N x 3` matrix, whose columns are (respectively) the covariate value, the treatment indicator (`0` or `1` only), and the outcome value.
 It returns a scalar.

+4. `naiveBootstrap()`

+`naiveBootstrap()` takes, as should be expected by this point, an `N x 3` matrix as input, subject to the same column restrictions as everywhere else, and returns a new `N x 3` matrix constructed by sampling rows from the input matrix with replacement.
+The new matrix will have the same treatment ratio as the input matrix.

+5. `wildBootstrap()`

+`wildBootstrap()` again takes an `N x 3` matrix with the same column restrictions as input.
+It returns a new `N x 3` matrix, again with the treatment ratio unchanged.
+The difference is that this function constructs the new matrix by changing the outcome values in each row according to a rule.
+Among other things, this means that the matching matrix is unchanged - `findMatches(Z)` and `findMatches(wildBootstrap(Z))` *should* return the same matching matrix.